ambitioninc/django-localized-recurrence/README.md

 checked in the view code when a user loads a page, or in a celery beat task.

+In order to support a broad range of use cases, localized-recurrence limits itself to two actions.

+1. Checking when the event is next scheduled to recur.
+2. Updating the event to have occured in this interval.

+With this model, the first step is to check if a `LocalizedRecurrence` is due to occur.
+For a given `LocalizedRecurrence` object, called, say `my_daily_event`, this check is as simple as:

+    my_daily_event.next_scheduled < datetime.utcnow()

+Or, to find all the `LocalizedRecurrence` instance which are due:

+    past_due = LocalizedRecurrence.objects.filter(next_scheduled__lte=datetime.utcnow())

+Then, after taking whatever action goes along with an event, we need to update the database so that the types of checks we showed above will only return `True` in the next interval for the recurrence.

+For a queryset, such as `past_due` above, this is as simple as:

+    past_due.update_schedule()

+With that call, django-localized-recurrence takes care of any local time changes in the interval, and sets the `next_scheduled` field of each object to the time, in UTC, of the event, as the user would expect it for their local time.

+To update a single record, first filter to that get record:

+     LocalizedRecurrence.objects.filter(id=my_daily_event.id).update_schedule()

 Contributions and Licence
 ----------------------------------------